fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-1.md

 })
 ```

-Many developers prefer using a NoSQL database for the freedom that the schemaless document design provides.
-There are no major migrations as new "columns" can be added to documents by just adding them to new or existing documents.
+Many developers prefer using a NoSQL database for the freedom of the schemaless document design.
+There are no major migrations as new "columns" can be added to documents by adding them to new or existing documents.
 You can define a schema if you want, but it largely only helps the database engine filter through data in larger data sets.

-MongoDB Atlas itself also brings a few additional features that developers can use to build their applications on top of the robust NoSQL database that MongoDB brings.
+MongoDB Atlas also brings a few additional features that developers can use to build their applications on top of the robust NoSQL database that MongoDB brings.
 This is part of their "App Service" layer that adds user authentication, a serverless function runtime, an associated API gateway and router, automatic GraphQL and HTTPS data access, and a device data syncing service called MongoDB Realm.

-What all of this means is that a developer can start developing their application right away without having to piece together a bunch of disparate services and can focus on the business problems that the application solves, not shave the proverbial yak on how to do user authentication or how to deploy code.
-Atlas and its App Services can do a lot of that heavy lifting for a developer.
+This means that a developer can start developing their application right away without having to piece together a bunch of disparate services and can focus on the business problems that the application solves, not shave the proverbial yak on how to do user authentication or how to deploy code.
+Atlas and its App Services can do much of that heavy lifting for a developer.

 ## What do we plan to do?